How good is your leadership?

-Most customers don’t care whose at fault; they just want their issue resolving.
+Most customers don’t care who’s at fault; they just want their issue resolved.

 If you fail to plan, then you plan to fail.
 Great leaders know this, and they also understand the need for urgency, but they never jeopardize the chance of success by ignoring the planning.
 Great leaders find a way to slow things down, to take a step back and ensure that their teams are focused on the right things, and understand what needs to be done to be successful.

 - Hire the best people available